senthil2kumars/guestbook-deploy/README.md

     ![Guestbook](../guestbook-page.png)

-### instead of executing each and every yaml file, I have merged all files into single file
+### Instead of executing each and every yaml file, I have merged all files into single file

 Apply the resources by running the following command: